gRPCClient.jl

 req = grpc_async_request(client, request_c)

-# IMPORTANT: You must close the channel to signal that no more requests
+# Step 5: Close the channel to signal no more requests will be sent

-# will be sent.
-The server won't send the response until the stream ends.
+# (the server won't respond until the stream ends)

 close(request_c)

-# Step 7: Wait for the Single Response
+# Step 6: Wait for the single response

 test_response = grpc_async_await(client, req)gRPCClient.grpc_async_request — Method